 Using a Kodály-inspired curriculum, class members build basic musicianship skills and vocal technique while actively engaging their minds, bodies and voices in folk songs and dances, music games, simple percussion playing and age-appropriate unison choral music.
 Arietta performs for their parents twice a year.
 The class is limited to 15 singers.

-Arietta meets September-May.
-Annual tuition is $925 and includes an Arietta T-shirt.
+The Spring semester of Arietta meets January-May.
+Spring semester tuition is $565 and includes an Arietta T-shirt.
 Scholarships are available.

 For more information, please contact us.